Note that Mini S Exotic Zoo in Mineola, Texas also laughingly goes by C.A.R.E.S: Conservation & Advocacy For Rare & Endangered Species.

 From the ad:

-"We are often asked about our position on the private ownership of exotic animals.
+Lastly, the Animal Magic site hides behind this false statement: "We are often asked about our position on the private ownership of exotic animals.
 Although they are beautiful and fascinating, many exotics do not make good pets.
 But that does not mean we discourage ownership of all exotics!
 Some can be outstanding assets for teaching children about responsibility, zoology and conservation (Examples are bearded dragons, skinks, tarantulas, corn snakes, etc.).
 Additionally, some are wonderful pets that can live happy, long lives.
 How do you distinguish a mistake from a good choice?
 Before you buy an exotic, ask yourself ...
-Is it fair to the animal?... "
+Is it fair to the animal?... " What happened to Stella was far from FAIR, it was despicable.